-You need to start keeping track of / measuring how long it takes you to do things.
-For example, I’m keeping track of how long it takes me to write this article.
+You need to start keeping track of and measuring how long it takes you to do things.
+For example, I am keeping track of how long it takes me to write this article.

-When I’m finished, I’ll compare the time it took me to complete this article compared to the last one I wrote.
+When I am finished, I will compare the time it took me to complete this article compared to the last one I wrote.
 This will allow me to see if I wrote this article fast enough.

-If it took me an hour or two longer to write this article than the last one, that’s a signal telling me I wasn't as productive as I could’ve been.
-In this case, I’d think back to everything I was doing while I was writing this article.
+If it took me an hour or two longer to write this article than the last one, that is a signal telling me I wasn't as productive as I could have been.
+In this case, I would think back to everything I was doing while I was writing this article.

 Maybe I was on my phone or got sidetracked while doing research.
-Whatever it was, I’ll be sure to note what I did wrong so when I start writing a new article, I can read the note and avoid repeating the same mistake.
+Whatever it was, I will be sure to note what I did wrong so when I start writing a new article I can read the note and avoid repeating the same mistake.

-This is a process of “reviewing & improving” you can apply to anything you do.
+This is a process of reviewing and improving, and you can apply this to anything you do.

 I strongly recommend you:

-- Start writing to-do lists if you aren't already.
+- Start writing out to-do lists if you aren't already.

 - Keep your to-do lists nearby at all times.

 Being able to see your to-do list will help you form plans, stay focused and keep yourself organized.
 I check my to-do list as often if not more than I check my phone.